 Extension Exercise: Identifying Bias

 One reason it is so important for our students to learn to differentiate between fact and opinion is that this ability is a stepping stone to detecting bias in a text.
 Students begin to evaluate a text for bias by first identifying how much of the text is fact-based and how much is based on opinion.

 Once this is done, students must then analyse whether the opinions expressed in the text are biased by considering whether the writer has:

 ● Intentionally ignored or left out information to persuade the reader

 ● Allowed their own personal experiences to cloud any sense of objectivity.

-Not only is the ability to identify bias in the writing of others essential, this knowledge will be of great benefit to students when it comes to the forming and expressing of their own opinions.
+Not only is the ability to identify bias in the writing of others essential, but this knowledge will also be of great benefit to students when it comes to forming and expressing their own opinions.

 Taking the time to prepare and deliver discrete lessons on how to recognize fact and opinion in reading is essential.
 No matter how confident students are in distinguishing between the two, they are still likely to benefit from further practice.
 Even the most reflective of us can remain ignorant of our own biases at times!

 To become the critical readers that our students aspire to become begins with the formation of clear definitions of the terms in the students’ minds.
 These definitions must be supported by examples and illustrations to achieve this.
 Student understanding must be further underpinned by practice in the classroom and at home.
 The activities above serve as a good starting point, but they are not sufficient on their own.